 It doesn’t matter how experienced of a backpacker you think you are, there’s going to come a time when you make a mistake, big or small.
 For us, learning from an error is one of the most rewarding parts of traveling and is a major part of becoming an independent and improved version of yourself.
-Here’s the story of our faux pas and how we learnt some valuable lessons after being scammed in Koh Phangan.
+Here’s the story of our faux pas, how we learnt some valuable lessons after being scammed in Koh Phangan, and how we can help you to avoid bad experiences while on Koh Phangan.

 The journey from Bangkok to Koh Phangan

 Our journey from Bangkok to Koh Phangan started with a coach ride at 9 pm.
-We opted for an overnight trip to save money on a night’s accommodation.
+We opted for an overnight trip to save money on a night’s accommodation, which is a great tactic for budget travelers.
 If you prefer to travel during the day after a good night’s sleep, that’s fine because the price is the same regardless of if you travel in the night or day.

 The folks sat next to us on the bus were also from the same great city of Manchester, which was frustrating because we’re trying our best to get away from Mancunian misfits.
 Jokes aside, the schmoozing quickly transitioned to snoozing.
-By 11 pm, most passengers were asleep, seats reclined and legroom nonexistent.
+By 11 pm, most passengers, made up mostly of young European backpackers, were asleep, seats reclined and legroom nonexistent.

 We arrived at a dark and desolate ferry port at 4am; 2 hours before the boat was scheduled to depart for the islands.
 So, we sat by the beach and watched the sun crack through the black clouds.
 Right on time, we boarded the ferry and sailed the 90-minute voyage until we touched down on the shores of Koh Phangan; sand between our toes.